-If you enjoy meandering thru West Andersonville Gardens, come help maintain the garden path:
+If you enjoy meandering thru West Andersonville Gardens, help us maintain this community treasure.

-Location: Ravenswood (east of the METRA tracks) from Berwyn to Balmoral Time: 9:00 to Noon.
-Tools & Gloves will be provided.
+Location: Ravenswood (east of the METRA tracks) from Berwyn to Balmoral.

 A short history of West Andersonville Gardens: the area which is now the garden was for many years a weedy trash heap.
 WANT organized a cleanup each spring and occasionally neighbors mowed the grass.
 Then a woman started planting near Berwyn.
 This inspired WANT members to contact Alderman O'Connor to see if the city could offer help with beautifying the space.
 That help came in the form of participation in the GreenCorps program.
 This program offered training, plants and manpower to community organizations.
 We were one of the very first GreenCorps gardens.
 Four of us spent the winter of 1995 attending classes which covered topics such as community organizing, garden design and choosing plants.
 We spent the spring and summer organizing folks to clean up the area and publicizing the project.